Animations

 Master image animation handling with Intervention Image.
 Learn to edit and customize animated images like GIF format, including frame slicing, iteration control, and converting animations to static images.

-By default, both drivers included with Intervention Image support animations.
-However, the GD driver must use additional resources as it does not has animation support by default.
+Both drivers included with Intervention Image support animation by default.
+However, the GD driver must use additional resources as it does not support animation inherently.

-If you read images without the intention of processing the animation at all, this process can be deactivated in advance in the image manager configuration to save resources.
+If you are loading images without the intention of processing the animation at all, this process can be disabled beforehand in the Image Manager configuration to save resources.

 Detect Animations